Jen Trujillo

 Ron Posthuma is semi-retired, enjoying family, community involvement and travel.
 He spent 38 years with the King County Department of Transportation in various leadership roles.
 From 1998-2013 he managed King County’s Transit Oriented Development Program which involved negotiating development agreements including affordable housing on county-owned properties, principally in surface park-and-ride lots.
 He also served on an intergovernmental committee that allocated funding to affordable housing projects throughout King County.
 Ron has served in multiple boards including the Washington State Transit Association, the Transportation Policy Board, and the Puget Sound Regional Council which focused on regional issues at the Duwamish Coalition.
 Ron co-founded the Proactive Persistent People for Progress (P4) in 2017 and remains active there.
 He received a degree in History and Political Science from Hope College and his Master’s in Public Administration from Syracuse University.
 He has been happily married to his wife of 45 years and is an active grandfather of four boys.
 He is a member of the Woodland Park Presbyterian Church Choir.

-Elizabeth Romney
+Elizabeth Gahan

 Paulina Lopez